stacklane/docs/🗄/Article/scripting/queries.md

 ---

 Stacklane uses method chaining to define the criteria of returned query results.
-In general with method chaining _order matters_ &mdash; for example, field filters must be defined before calling `limit`.
+In general with method chaining _order matters_ -- for example, field filters must be defined before calling `limit`.

 The results of a query are generally "used" outside of the script itself.